CanyonR/RevelationNews/README.txt

 5. Instructions:
-    + Create 'keychain.py' and write python functions that return your api key for 'bible' and 'news'
+    1. Create 'keychain.py' and write python functions that return your api key for 'bible' and 'news'

-    + Run application.py for localhosting
+    2. Run application.py to host the website locally
+    3. Navigate in a browser to localhost:port/revnews

     + Alternatively:
-        + Create an AWS Elastic Beanstalk environment for Python w/ Flask
+        2. Create an AWS Elastic Beanstalk environment for Python w/ Flask
-        + Compress the entire RevNews directory
+        3. Compress the entire RevNews directory
-        + Upload the .zip to the env
+        4. Upload the .zip to the env

 6. About the Author
     Canyon Read